convective-heat-engine/marketing-campaign-datacenters/README.md

 **Use this when calling company main numbers**

 ```
-"Hi, this is [Your name] calling about a breakthrough datacenter cooling technology that could help [Company] achieve sustainability goals while saving hundreds of millions in operational costs.
+"Hi, this is [Your name] calling about a breakthrough datacenter cooling technology that could eliminate all water cooling energy costs (30-50% of facility power) while dramatically reducing water usage.

-The Convective Heat Engine reduces cooling energy by 60% and water usage by 80% while generating renewable power.
-At [Company]'s scale, this represents massive savings and competitive advantages.
+The Convective Heat Engine has theoretical validation from published fluid mechanics experts and could save [Company] hundreds of millions annually across your datacenter fleet.

 Could you connect me with someone in datacenter operations or sustainability who might be interested in a brief overview?
 I can send information ahead of any meeting."
 ```